What if every company in the world were like Patagonia?

 A better version of capitalism is closer than we think.
 Convincing the world's most influential people it's the right thing to do may not be an easy task.
 But it's also not impossible.

 If you're considering steward-ownership for your business, my co-founder Antti and I are always happy to discuss our experiences with the model.
+It's also a good idea to reach out to Purpose Foundation, which is steering the development of the steward-ownership movement.

 It's time to start imagining.